Additional insured

 An additional insured is a party other than the policyholder who has an interest in whatever is being covered.
 Homeowners insurance typically covers you and people living in the house who are related to you.
 That can leave some people exposed.

-For example, let’s say your mother leaves you and your brother a house, but only you live in it.
-You buy homeowners insurance, so you’re the policyholder and the person who receives the policy’s protections.
-However, your sister is also an owner and can be sued if someone suffers an accident on the property, and she may lose money if the home is destroyed in a fire.
-Making her an additional insured on your policy extends its liability coverage to her and gives her the right to file a property claim.
+However, your sister is also an owner and can be sued if someone suffers an accident on the property.
+She may lose money if the home is destroyed in a fire.
+This means she also has an insurable interest, an making her an additional insured on your policy extends its liability coverage to her and gives her the right to file a property claim.

 Additional insured vs. named insured